forestryio/forestry.io/hugo/content/docs/faqs/hugo-version.md

     weight: 10

 ---
-Forestry supports all stable releases of Hugo.
+Forestry supports all latest patched stable releases of Hugo from 0.17 to [latest release](https://github.com/gohugoio/hugo/releases).
 If your project requires a version that is not available in the version dropdown, please [let us know](/support/) and we can add it.

 ## Extensions